-The Commission has jurisdiction to deal with the following disputes which may arise as between a worker and insurer:
+The Commission has jurisdiction to deal with the following disputes which may arise as between those who have been injured at work and the insurer:

 – Claims for weekly benefits (wages);